robot297/JAG_8_2019/grades/Lab 8 Questions.md

 Use the `InvoiceWriter.writeToFile` method to write the invoice.

-**If you need to show an alert dialog, or a String input dialog**, use the `showMessageDialog` and `getStringWithDialog` methods in GardenGUI.
+**If you need to show a message dialog**, use the `showMessageDialog` method in GardenGUI.
 Why? otherwise your tests will time out and fail, because the test doesn't have a way to click on the buttons in the JOptionPanes.
 Instead, it replaces the showMessageDialog and getStringWithDialog methods with a testing version that doesn't actually show the dialog, but still returns expected information to your program.
-If your tests are failing with timeout errors, check that you are showing dialogs with these methods.
+If your tests are failing with timeout errors, check that you are showing dialogs with this method.

 Take some example screenshots of your application running and add them to the **screenshots** directory in this project.